TerraConstructs/intro-workshop/workshop/content/english/20-typescript/20-create-project/500-deploy.md

 ## The CloudFormation Console

-CDK apps are deployed through AWS CloudFormation.
-Each CDK stack maps 1:1 with CloudFormation stack.
+CDKTF apps are deployed through AWS CloudFormation.
+Each CDKTF stack maps 1:1 with CloudFormation stack.

 This means that you can use the AWS CloudFormation console in order to manage